inkognitro/react-redux-saga-boilerplate/README.md

 4. Form components

 ## Appreciation
-Many thanks to [Dan Abramov](http://github.com/gaearon) for his contributations in the JS world, especially with react and [redux](http://redux.js.org/).
+Many thanks to [Dan Abramov](http://github.com/gaearon) for his contributions in the JS world, especially with react and [redux](http://redux.js.org/).
 It is and has always been a pleasure to learn from him.